-J. Lohr prepares our estate vineyards using mineral-based amendments such as limestone, marble white, and composted pomace from previous vintages – yearsbefore planting new vines and throughout the life cycle of the vineyard.
+J. Lohr prepares our estate vineyards using mineral-based amendments such as limestone, marble, and composted pomace from previous vintages – yearsbefore planting new vines and then throughout the life cycle of the vineyard.
 Composting pomace materials, as well as chipping of removed vines and prunings, versus burning the vines, also help to fortify the land.

-> Continual monitoring of water status in vines and soil through weather data and evapotranspiration assessment via pressure bombs and surface renewal technology help calibrate water needs and schedule deficit and drip irrigation.
-Once vines are planted, permanent cover crops limit carbon dioxide emissions and weed growth, preserve soil integrity, enhance soil health, and prevent erosion.
+Continual monitoring of water status in vines and soil through weather data and evapotranspiration assessment via pressure bombs and surface renewal technology help fine tune water needs and schedule deficit and drip irrigation.
+Once vines are planted, permanent cover crops limit carbon dioxide emissions and weed growth, enhance soil health, and prevent erosion.

-> Owl boxes on J. Lohr’s satellite ranches help mitigate vertebrate pests, while the home ranch has a substantial number of oak trees, which are a natural habitat for birds of prey.
+Owl boxes on J. Lohr’s satellite ranches help mitigate vertebrate pests, while the home ranch has a substantial number of oak trees, which are a natural habitat for birds of prey.
 Weather data and degree-day calculations are used to minimize the use of pest-related sprays, as are minimizing soil tillage, regular leaf removal, maintaining vine vigor, and controlling vehicle speed to reduce pest-enhancing dust.
 Vineyard employees are trained to keep detailed records of pest life cycles, which impact economic decisions in the vineyard while allowing beneficial weeds and insects to thrive.

 A comprehensive water conservation program is in place to cut water usage and optimize the use of wastewater to improve system performance.
 J. Lohr’s approach to water conservation also ties water usage to land, through state-of-the-art practices including stress-inducing deficit irrigation, and benchmarking aquifer usage.